vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week1/Day2/readme.md

 In large designs (e.g., CPUs, SoCs), synthesizing everything at once is complex.
 Breaking into smaller submodules → synthesize individually → combine later.
 Makes debugging, timing closure, and optimization easier.

+## Efficient flop coding styles
+Why Flip-Flops are Used?

+1. Glitch-Free Storage
+Combinational logic can generate glitches due to propagation delays (inputs arriving at different times).
+A flip-flop samples data only on the clock edge, ensuring that temporary glitches don’t propagate further.

+2. Reset/Set Control:
+Flip-flops can be reset or set to a known value (synchronous or asynchronous).
+Helps bring circuits into a defined state during power-up or error recovery.